justinreginaldtan/studyharbor/docs/SPRINT_PLAN.md

 ## Conclusion

-This sprint transforms CozyFocus from a beautiful demo into a production-ready SaaS application.
+This sprint transforms StudyHarbor from a beautiful demo into a production-ready SaaS application.
 By focusing on authentication, database design, payment integration, and architectural refactoring, you'll demonstrate the full spectrum of full-stack development skills that hiring managers seek.

 **Remember:** Recruiters spend 30 seconds on your portfolio.
 Make sure:
 - README is visually stunning